 The debate around degoogling comes as more technology users become aware of data tracking mechanisms.
 Whether through VPN implementations or selective service choices, individuals are increasingly empowered to make granular privacy decisions.

-Whether this signals a shift toward more personalized digital independence remains to be seen — but it certainly marks a nuanced evolution in how we conceptualize online privacy.
+We don't know yet if this means we're heading toward more personalized digital independence — but it's definitely a subtle shift in how we think about online privacy.